Purpose of Student Learning Outcomes

 Faculty often find that it is much easier to plan a course when they begin with where they hope their students will end.
 Another place to begin planning or revising a course is where faculty know students will face difficulty in the course.
 Identifying student learning goals helps faculty structure their courses, identify pedagogical strategies, and design assignments, tests, projects, class discussion, and other course elements to help students meet those goals.

 Course-based learning goals also serve as criteria that faculty can use both to assess students’ progress and to direct course revision, helping faculty to incorporate the skills, methodology, and thinking that the major values into their classes.
-Finally, course-based learning goals also identify for departments the values and practices of the faculty delivering the departmental curricula.
-In so doing, course-based goals inform departmental learning goals.
+Finally, course-based learning goals also identify for programs the values and practices of the faculty delivering the program curricula.
+In so doing, course-based goals inform program learning goals.

-Departmental learning goals help faculty plan the curriculum, assess coherence and sequencing, and evaluate the learning of majors.
-In addition, they signal the department’s disciplinary identity and provide a common language that students, faculty, and staff share.
-This common language can facilitate communication and build bridges among various departmental services for students, such as advising and instruction.
+Program learning goals help faculty plan the curriculum, assess coherence and sequencing, and evaluate the learning of majors.
+In addition, they signal the program’s disciplinary identity and provide a common language that students, faculty, and staff share.
+This common language can facilitate communication and build bridges among various program services for students, such as advising and instruction.

 - A map for curricular assessment and change

-Use of learning goals helps departments think about curriculum.
-When learning goals are defined, departments and programs can determine the courses that address each goal.
+Use of learning goals helps programs think about curriculum.
+When learning goals are defined, programs can determine the courses that address each goal.
 Curricular maps can reveal desired and undesired redundancies, overlaps, and gaps in programs for majors.

 - A method for institutional assessment